ThomasDeutsch/flowcards/README.md

   yield wait('selectProduct');
   yield wait('toPurchase');
   yield wait('confirmAndPurchase');
+  yield wait('toProductList');
 }
 ```
 This a 1-to-1 translation: from a scenario as a user-flow to a scenario in code.<br/>
-We can now use this 1-to-1 translation to keep talking about the software we want to build<br/>
+We can use this as a common-ground, to reason about the software we want to build - as a team.<br/>
-and we can keep this common-ground that now connects our UX-team with our DEV-team.<br/>

-How is this different? and how would this look like for a bigger application?
-This tutorial will get you started.
+## Getting Started

 ## Packages